AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-ssl.md

 Use OpenSSL to create the certificate requests to send to the third-party CA or to sign with your CA.

 When you create a certificate, OpenSSL uses the Common Name property to identify the certificate holder.
 For the certificate of the render instance, use the instance computer's host name as the Common Name if you configure Dispatcher to accept the certificate.
-Do this only if it matches the hostname of the Publishing instance.
+Do this procedure only if it matches the hostname of the Publishing instance.
 See the [DispatcherCheckPeerCN](dispatcher-ssl.md#main-pars-title-11) property.

 1. Open a terminal and change the current directory to the directory that contains the CH.sh file of your OpenSSL libraries.
 1. Enter the following command and provide values when prompted.
 If necessary, use the host name of the publishing instance as the Common Name.
 The host name is DNS-resolvable name for the IP address of the render: